VEGOILS-Palm oil slips on demand outlook, industry meeting eyed

 * Cargo surveyors issue Malaysia Nov export data on Wednesday

-* Markets eyes Indonesian palm oil conference this week (Updates prices, adds export outlook)
+* Markets eyes Indonesian palm oil conference this week (Adds details, comments)

 By Niluksi Koswanage